 This recipe was adapted by my wife, Miriam, from a "regular" non-GF recipe—and it has been tried and tested by our picky 2nd degree black-belt daughter and her little dog, Mowgli, who licks up the crumbs.

-Amount conversions (cups, grams, oz) are taken from here.
+Amount conversions (cups, grams, ounces) are taken from here.

 These squares freeze well.
 Enjoy!

-- 200g (about 7 oz or 7/8 cup) butter or margarine, soft, room temperature, but not melted
+- 200 grams (about 7 ounces or 7/8 cup) butter or margarine, soft, room temperature, but not melted

 - 3/4 cup white sugar